ibaaj/awesome-OpenSourcePhotography/README.md

 #Awesome-OpenSourcePhotography

 A list of awesome free open source software & libraries for photography.
 Also tools for video.
+For more awesomeness, check out [awesome](https://github.com/sindresorhus/awesome).

 - [General](#general)